9th Horse (Deccan Horse): Indo-Pakistani War of 1947–1948

-- Indo-Pakistani War of 1965
+Indo-Pakistani War of 1965

-During the war, the regiment with its Sherman tanks saw fierce action in the Khemkaran Sector.
+During the Indo-Pakistani War of 1965, the regiment with its Sherman tanks saw fierce action in the Khemkaran Sector.
 It was one of the main units responsible for creating the 'Patton Graveyard' of Pakistani tanks.
 In the Battle of Asal Uttar, Pakistan lost 97 tanks including 75 of the latest Pattons.
 The Indians lost 14 tanks including 10 of the Deccan horse.
 The regiment won 24 decorations and the battle honours "Asal Uttar" and "Punjab 1965".
 The Commandant of the Regiment, Lt Col (later Gen) A S Vaidya was awarded the Maha Vir Chakra for leading the regiment with gallantry.

-- Indo-Pakistani War of 1971
+Indo-Pakistani War of 1971

-In this conflict, The Deccan Horse with its T-54 tanks was once again at the forefront of the fight in the Battle of Chamb.
+In the Indo-Pakistani War of 1971, The Deccan Horse with its T-54 tanks was once again at the forefront of the fight in the Battle of Chamb.
 The unit was part of the 10 Infantry Division.
 The Regimental headquarters and two squadron were with the 191 Infantry Brigade.
 The third squadron less a troop were with the 52 Infantry Brigade.
 It won six Gallantry awards.
 This gallant battle by the Regiment blunted and stalled the largest offensive ever mounted by Pakistan since Independence.